Every year, 50,000 people age 80+ are hospitalized due to emergency drug reactions in the United States.

 - Drugs are a for-profit business and companies continue to make new ones.

 - As the aging population grows, there are more and more medical conditions to treat.
 Generally speaking, our medical system emphasizes medications over lifestyle changes.

 Risks of Too Many Medications for Seniors

-- Doctors Don’t Catch Everything: Every medical professional involved in care is responsible for thoroughly assessing their patient.
+- Doctors don’t catch everything.
+Every medical professional involved in care is responsible for assessing their patient.
 However, in real life, doctors can miss the big picture and prescribe a medication with only one specific reason in mind.
 So, doctors can miss the potential adverse effects of combining medications.
-Also, different doctors can prescribe medications that are fine on their own, but have negative side effects when taken together.
+Also, different doctors can prescribe different medications.
+These may have negative side effects when taken together.

-- Inconsistent Compliance: Under or overtaking medications means that medical conditions are inadequately treated.
-Or not treated at all.
+- Inconsistent compliance.
+Under or overtaking medications means that medical conditions may be undertreated or not treated at all.

 Are Medications Taken Correctly?

 As a family caregiver, you may assume that medications are being taken as prescribed.
 Diving a little deeper may be quite revealing.
 Don’t assume that what your parent or spouse tells you is true or accurate.
 An accurate, up to date medication list is essential.

 - Start with the bottles.
 Go through all the bottles of medications.
 Check the prescribing physician, refill dates, and expiration dates.
 Take a look in the medicine cabinet and in drawers in the bathroom and bedroom.
 You may be surprised to discover lots of other medications and supplements that don’t match what is being prescribed.
 Expired medications can be disposed of.
 Check with your local pharmacy to find safe disposal locations.